kumahq/kuma-demo/vagrant/README.md

 ```
 $ ./kumactl get meshes
-NAME      mTLS
+NAME      mTLS   CA        METRICS
-default   off
+default   off    builtin   off
 ```

 ### 9. View our application:

-To shop at Kuma's marketplace, access the Kong gateway that is the ingress to your mesh at [http://192.168.33.60:8000/](http://192.168.33.60:8000/).
+To shop at Kuma's marketplace, access the Kong gateway that is the ingress to your mesh at [http://192.168.33.70:8000](http://192.168.33.70:8000).
 All the traffic between the machines are routed through Kuma's dataplane.

 ### 10. Let's enable mTLS using `kumactl`: